kaczla/list-lm/data/readme/utils_links.md

 - [FlexGen](https://github.com/FMInference/FlexGen) - FlexGen is a high-throughput generation engine for running large language models with limited GPU memory.
 Running large language models like OPT-175B/GPT-3 on a single GPU.
 Up to 100x faster than other offloading systems.
 - [ggml](https://github.com/ggerganov/ggml) - Tensor library for machine learning.
 With ggml you can efficiently run GPT-2 and GPT-J inference on the CPU.
 - [Gibberish Detector](https://github.com/domanchi/gibberish-detector) - Train a model, and detect gibberish strings with it.
 Example gibberish: "ertrjiloifdfyyoiu".
+- [GlotLID](https://github.com/cisnlp/GlotLID) - GlotLID is an open-source language identification model with support for more than 1600 languages.
 - [GPT4All](https://github.com/nomic-ai/gpt4all) - gpt4all: a chatbot trained on a massive collection of clean assistant data including code, stories and dialogue.
 - [Guardrails](https://github.com/ShreyaR/guardrails) - Guardrails is an open-source Python package for specifying structure and type, validating and correcting the outputs of large language models (LLMs).
 - [Haystack](https://github.com/deepset-ai/haystack) - Haystack is an end-to-end NLP framework that enables you to build applications powered by LLMs, Transformer models, vector search and more.